 Only You Can Be You

 Obviously nobody besides saints and surgeons knows what to do with themself every day.
 How else to explain the universal obsession with the lives of celebrities that results in nothing of value for anyone?
 The recent marriage of Taylor Swift and Travis Kelce, a singer and a football player of all things, is a perfect example.
-It has dominated the news as if it matters to anyone but the couple.
+It has dominated the news as if it matters to everyone else as much as to the couple.
 I wonder, will their eventual divorce also be seen as interesting?

 Subscribe to: